 [1] Although the verse in Leviticus states 50 days, the Rabbis of the Talmud explain this to mean forty-nine days.
 See Tosafot Kasuv Echad on Menachot 65b, Rashi on Leviticus 23:16.
 (Some authorities say we do, in fact, count 50 days, with Kiddush on Shavuos being the 50th counting.)

 [3] Coriolis force is an inertial force (similar to the centrifugal force) that acts on objects moving in a rotating frame of reference.
 In a reference frame that is rotating clockwise, the force acts to the left of the moving object.
 In a reference frame that is rotating counterclockwise, the force acts to the right of the moving object.
-The resultant change of the trajectory of the moving object is called the Coriolis effect.
+The resultant change in the trajectory of the moving object is called the Coriolis effect.
 This force was mathematically described by the French physicist Gaspard-Gustave de Coriolis in 1835.
 Coriolis effect plays an important role in meteorology and is responsible for the rotation of large cyclones.
 The Coriolis effect also explains why river banks in the northern hemisphere erode their right-hand banks more than their left-hand banks—the phenomenon known in geography as the Baer–Babinet law.

-[4] Because the earth is rotating around its axis it is a non-inertial frame of reference.
+[4] Because the earth is rotating around its axis, it is a non-inertial frame of reference.

 [5] The reason creation took seven days (with G‑d “working” for six days and “resting” on the seventh), and the subsequent week-cycle being similarly structured, is based on the structure of the sefirot and, specifically, the lower seven sefirot called the seven midot.
 Each day of the creation is identified in Kabbalah with the corresponding midah in the World of Atzilut (the “World of Emanation” and the higher world in the chain of ontological realms called Seder Hishtalshelut).
-For example, the first day of creation is the Chesed of Atzilut, the sixth day of creation is Yesod of Atzilut, and the Shabbat of Creation is Malchut of Atzilut.
+For example, the first day of creation is the Chesed of Atzilut, the sixth day of creation is the Yesod of Atzilut, and the Shabbat of Creation is the Malchut of Atzilut.

-[6] The Sabbatical cycle repeats itself every seven years (akin to seven days of the week) with the seventh year being the Sabbatical year (Shmita) when all loans are forgiven.
+[6] The Sabbatical cycle repeats itself every seven years (akin to seven days of the week), with the seventh year being the Sabbatical year (Shmita) when all loans are forgiven.

-[7] Jubilee is a fifty year-cycle with the fiftieth year (Yovel, or “Jubilee”) occurring after the completion of the seven Sabbatical cycles (Shemitah).
-All ancestral property was returned to the original owners and slaves were released on Jubilee.
+[7] Jubilee is a fifty-year cycle, with the fiftieth year (Yovel, or “Jubilee”) occurring after the completion of the seven Sabbatical cycles (Shemitah).
+All ancestral property was returned to the original owners, and slaves were released on Jubilee.

 [9] This notion of absolute time was strenuously opposed by Leibnitz, who saw time and space as relative.

 [10] Partzuf (plural partzufim) is a dynamic spiritual construct that is comprised of inter-included sefirot in the Universe of Tikun (there are no partzufim in Tohu).
 Originating in Zohar, the word partzuf is alternatively translated as Divine “visage,” “face,” “personae,” “form,” or “sefirotic configuration.”
 In the Lurianic Kabbalah, there are six primary partzufim: Atik Yomin (the “Ancient of Days”; the primary sefirah is the inner dimention of Keter, as it includes all ten sub-sefirot, signifying the Divine Pleasure, ta’anug), Arich Anpin (the “Long Face” or Macroprosopus; the primary sefirah is the external dimention of Keter, as it includes all ten sub-sefirot, signifying the Divine Will, rotzon), Aba (the “Father”; the primary sefirah is Chokhmah, as it includes all ten sub-sefirot, signifying the Divine Wisdom and the Male Principle), Imma (the “Mother”; the primary sefirah is Binah, as it includes all ten sub-sefirot, signifying the Divine Understanding and the Female Principle), Zeer Anpin usually abbreviated as the Z”A (the “Small Face” or “Microprosopus”; comprised of six midotChesed, Gevurah, Tiferet, Netzach, and Hod , as each of them includes all ten sub-sefirot, signifying the Divine emotive attributes and the minor Male Principle); and Nukva (“Female” companion of the Z”A; the primary sefirah is Malchut, as it includes all ten sub-sefirot, signifying the Shechinah—the Divine Presense or minor Female Principle).
-All anthropomorphic designations are not to be understood literal, but purely allegorical.
+All anthropomorphic designations are not to be understood literally but only as allegories.
 Interactions of the partzufim, particularly the coupling of partzufim, are seen as responsible for all spiritual dynamics of Seder Hishtalshelut.
-Four partzufim—Aba, Imma, Z”A, and Nukvah—correspond to four letters of the Tetragrammaton and to the four worls of the Seder Hishtalshelut, in which the respective partzuf “nests.”
+Four partzufim—Aba, Imma, Z”A, and Nukvah—correspond to four letters of the Tetragrammaton and to the four worlds of the Seder Hishtalshelut, in which the respective partzuf “nests.”

-[11] Ultimately, Talmud rejects astrological influences on the Jewish people.
+[11] Ultimately, the Talmud rejects astrological influences on the Jewish people.
 As Rabbi Yochanan argues: Ein Mazal L’Yisrael—“there is no star for Israel.”
 (Shabbat 156a-b, Nedarim 32a; see also Bereishit Rabbah 44:12)

 [12] Perhaps it’s a bit of a stretch, but one might say that the “double-counting” of the omer is a veiled hint to two Messiahs—Mashiach ben Yosef (Messiah son of Joseph) and Mashiach ben David (Messiah son of Joseph).
-As I wrote in my essay, “Joseph and His Brothers,” Judah, the progenitor of Mashiach ben David is connected to the decimal system of numbers manifesting in ten sefirot.
+As I wrote in my essay, “Joseph and His Brothers,” Judah, the progenitor of Mashiach ben David, is connected to the decimal system of numbers manifesting in ten sefirot.
 Joseph, on the other hand, was connected to the duodecimal number system based on the number 12.
 Midot are merely a subset of the Ten Sefirot.
-Consequently, we can say that counting weeks, which is connected with the midot (lower seven sefirot), is connected with Judah and, ultimately with Mashiach ben David.
+Consequently, we can say that counting weeks, which is connected with the midot (lower seven sefirot), is connected with Judah and, ultimately, with Mashiach ben David.
 Counting days, on the other hand, connected to the 24-hour cycle based on the permutations of the Tetragrammaton is connected to the duodecimal system of counting (because it is really two periods of 12 hours), which ultimately hints at Mashiach ben Yosef.
-According to tradition, Mashiach ben Yosef will arrive first waging wars against the enemies of the Jewish people.
+According to tradition, Mashiach ben Yosef will arrive first, waging wars against the enemies of the Jewish people.
 He will be killed in the battle.
 Mashiach ben David will arrive after him, completing the unfinished task of liberating the land of Israel and reestablishing the Davidic dynasty.

 [13] See Simon Jacobson, “Counting of the Omer.”
 New York: Meaningful Life Center, 5th edition (1996).

 [14] According to the Kabbalah, G‑d created the world zeh l’uma zeh, i.e., “this opposite of that.”
 This means the domain of spiritual impurity was created opposite to—and a mirror image of—the domain of holiness.
-The physical parallel of this being matter and antimatter.
+The physical parallel of this is matter and antimatter.
 Just as there are ten Sefirot of holiness, there are ten crowns of impurity.
-And just as there Fifty Gates of Wisdom, there are fifty gates of impurity.
+And just as there are Fifty Gates of Wisdom, there are fifty gates of impurity.

-[15] In Israel, Shemini Atzeret is celebrated one day, whereas, in Diaspora, it is celebrated two days, the second day of which is Simchat Torah.
+[15] In Israel, Shemini Atzeret is celebrated one day, whereas, in the Diaspora, it is celebrated two days, the second day of which is Simchat Torah.

 [16] Mishnah, Rosh HaShanah 16a; Talmud, Pesachim 68b.
 See also Targum to Bamidbar 28:26.